spydon/mindlevel-backend/README.md

 ## Hacks
 Since the table generation isn't flawless and we need to support multiple databases from the same table classes you have to run this after the generation `%s/Some("mindlevel")/None/g`.
+In `build.sbt` you can turn on the generation of `Tables.scala`, then run `sbt compile` to perform the generation.